Artoria/Empty-Project/README.md

 ===============

-Collect default projects in many languages, which can be copied as project template.
+Collect default projects in many languages.
+Each of them can be copied as a single project template.